 For immigration attorneys, April Fool’s Day has a special meaning.

-Twenty-one years ago, on April 1, 1997, huge changes were made to immigration law.
+On April 1, 1997, huge changes were made to immigration law.
 Large adjustments took place in the area of deportation defense.

 Since that time, immigration courts have provided only minimum guidance about what these changes really mean.